Finite-sample-based Spectral Radius Estimation and Stabilizability Test for Networked Control Systems

 We consider the estimation procedure in Algorithm~\ref{alg.DataDependentSpectralRadiusEstimation}.

-In Algorithm~\ref{alg.DataDependentSpectralRadiusEstimation}, independent data tuple $\{u^{(l)}, x^{(l)}, x_+^{(l)}\}$ means the random noises $w^{(l)}=x_+^{(l)}-Ax^{(l)}-Bu^{(l)}$ are independent.
-The independent data tuples can be constructed from a trajectory of~\eqref{eq.GaussianProcess} using random inputs since the process noises at different times are independent.
+In Algorithm~\ref{alg.DataDependentSpectralRadiusEstimation}, independent data tuple $\{u^{(l)}, x^{(l)}, x_+^{(l)}\}$ means the random samples $w^{(l)}=x_+^{(l)}-Ax^{(l)}-Bu^{(l)}$ are independent.
+Independent data tuples can be constructed from a trajectory of~\eqref{eq.GaussianProcess} by using random inputs since the process samples at different times are independent.
 Besides, even though in~\eqref{eq.DataDependentLeastSquare} we also obtain an estimate $\hat{B}$ for the input matrix, it will not be used in this paper.